LekloOno/Get-Deaded/notes/dev/Optimization.md

 It makes it slightly less modular since you would have to add a specific data container for each new type of health.

 Some fields of some class are computed at run time for editability purposes, but it could be computed on ready.

+UI_WeaponsLoadout - Dictionnary lookup at initialization could be avoided